Wolf3s/xbmc4xbox-python/python/Doc/library/unittest.rst

    .. _assert-methods:

-   The :class:`TestCase` class provides several assert methods to check for and report failures.
-The following table lists the most commonly used methods (see the tables below for more assert methods):
+   The :class:`TestCase` class provides a number of methods to check for and report failures, such as:

    +-----------------------------------------+-----------------------------+---------------+
    | Method                                  | Checks that                 | New in        |